 What is Dysmenorrhea?

 Dysmenorrhea is the clinical term for period pain.
-It’s a common—and often debilitating—gynecological condition that affects between 45% and 95% of menstruating women.1 Despite its high prevalence, dysmenorrhea is often poorly treated, and even disregarded, by health professionals and pain researchers.
+It’s a common—and often debilitating—gynecological condition that affects between 45% and 95% of menstruating people.
+Despite how prevalent, dysmenorrhea is often poorly treated, and even disregarded, by health professionals and pain researchers.

-While many menstruating women accept pain as a normal part of the cycle, it doesn’t have to be that way.
-Dysmenorrhea is treatable, and people with periods have options for managing their pain.
+While many people with periods accept pain as a normal part of their cycle, periods don't have to be painful.
+Dysmenorrhea is treatable, and you have options for managing period pain.
 This article describes how herbs like dong quai offer a natural solution for reducing period cramps.

 Can Herbs Help With Painful Period Symptoms?

-Currently, the most common pharmacological treatment for dysmenorrhea is non-steroidal anti-inflammatory drugs (NSAIDs) like Advil, aspirin, and ibuprofen.2,3 Globally, NSAIDs are among the most frequently prescribed group of drugs.4,5,6
+Currently, the most common pharmacological treatment for dysmenorrhea is non-steroidal anti-inflammatory drugs (NSAIDs) like Advil, aspirin, and ibuprofen.
+Globally, NSAIDs are among the most frequently prescribed group of drugs.

 For the most part, NSAIDs do a good job at treating dysmenorrhea.
-It’s estimated they relieve pain in about 80% of people with periods.7 While effective, NSAIDs come with potential side effects.
-These include stomach pain, constipation, diarrhea, gas, heartburn, nausea, vomiting, and dizziness, though more serious side effects are possible.8
+It’s estimated they relieve pain in about 80% of people with periods.
+While effective, NSAIDs may come with a host of well-documented side effects.
+These include stomach pain, constipation, diarrhea, gas, heartburn, nausea, vomiting, and dizziness, though more serious side effects are possible.

-While NSAIDs have only been around for the last 100 years or so, various traditional Chinese medicines have been supporting health for centuries.
-The tradition is still alive today; approximately 60% of the world’s population is dependent almost entirely on plants as medication for all health problems,11 including menstrual disorders.12
+While NSAIDs have only been around for the last 100 years or so, traditional medicines have been supporting health for centuries.
+The tradition is still alive; approximately 60% of the world’s population is dependent almost entirely on plants as medication for all health problems, including menstrual disorders.

 Because plant compounds are known to be effective, many modern pharmaceutical drugs have an ancient herbal basis.
 When taken responsibly, herbs offer a natural alternative to pharmaceuticals with a lower risk of side effects.